DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 </details>

 ## Connections
 Now it is time to connect the dots with some previous existing methods.
-Let's frame their objectives in our flow map notation and identify their loss types.
+Let's frame their objectives in our flow map notation and identify their loss types if possible.

 ### Shortcut Models
 <div class="row mt-3">